-An impairment review has been performed for the year ended 31 January 2022 and recoverable amounts have been determined based on value-in-use calculations.
-These calculations have assessed the projected future cash flows over the next five years based on financial budgets approved by management for the year ended 31 January 2023 and then projected for a further four years.
-A discounted cash flow model was prepared taking into account management's assumptions for long-term growth and the historical growth rates experienced by the Group, using a discount rate of 11%.
+An impairment review has been performed for the year ended 31 January 2024 and recoverable amounts have been determined based on value-in-use calculations.
+These calculations have assessed the projected future cash flows over the next five years based on financial budgets approved by management for the year ended 31 January 2025 and then looking forwards a further four years.
+A discounted cash flow model was prepared assuming no growth in profits over the period to stress test the carrying value of the goodwill, using a pre tax discount rate of 11% (2023: 11%).